results from the invitation made to Sébastien Roux to compose from the six issues' collection of the contemporary art magazine about sound Volume

 (again), thereby extending, by renewing them, the presence and reading of the review.

 , Sébastien Roux also uses sonic elements from the texts – themselves the products of observation and listening – to invite us to reflect on the notions of process and relationship to sounds.
 This may be seen as an indirect way of calling into question the excessive primacy that electroacoustic music sometimes gives to sound at the expense of form, since the infinity of possibilities might place the subjectivity of the creator in a hegemonic posture.
 Faced with this danger, Sébastien Roux affirms the potential that constraint, procedure, and constructing from a given material provide.
 His work balances on the fragile, thin, and subtle line between the will to embrace the whole field of possibilities and that of trying not to place itself outside or above this field, but rather at the heart of it.
 John Cage

 described this line in his own way when, in one of his memorable phrases, he made the assumption of a “purposeful purposelessness.”

 —Christophe Gallois, art critic and curator at MUDAM (Luxemburg)

-, and presents it in diverse formats, from CD's and records, to public listening sessions, sound installations
+, and presents it in diverse formats, from CD's and records, to public guided listening sessions using speaker systems, concerts with projection of graphical scores, sound installations

 See also Heller (Sébastien Roux & Eddie Ladoire)